aw7855689/btcbamjs-lib/README.md

 # btcbamjs-lib
 This is an extend lib for bitcoinjs-lib.
 It extends the network type of bitcoinjs-lib.
-It also provides an useful lib to help you building QTUM transactions.
+It also provides an useful lib to help you building BTCBAM transactions.

 ## Installation
 ``` bash